NBA Legend Michael Jordan Influenced Terry Rozier To Choose Hornets Over Knicks In Free Agency

 “I’d be lying if I told you there’s no pressure,” Rozier said.
 “But pressure’s part of the game.

 However, Terry Rozier is confident that he can manage to live up to expectations from the contract he signed with the Hornets.
-Rozier may have spent the first four years in the NBA as a backup point guard, but during the NBA Playoffs 2018, he has proven that he’s capable of becoming a starter and excel in crucial situations.
+Rozier may have spent the first four years in the NBA as a backup point guard, but during the NBA Playoffs 2018, he proved that he’s capable of becoming a starter and excel in crucial situations.